Peter Edelberg

 Current Research

-From Feb.
-1., 2019, I will be part of a Scandinavian research group, studying Scandinavian LGBT-history under the headline: 'A Nordic Queer Revolution?
+From 2019 through 2023 I was part of a Scandinavian research group, studying Scandinavian LGBT-history under the headline: 'A Nordic Queer Revolution?
 Homo- and Trans-Activism in Denmark, Norway and Sweden 1948-2018'.
-The project is transnational, and my part will deal with the Scandinavian LGBT associations in the twentieth century.
+The project is transnational, and my part dealt with the Scandinavian LGBT associations in the twentieth century.

 From 2012 through 2014 I was doing a post.doc. in a larger Nordic project, History of Nordic Historiography beyond Methodological Nationalism - Comparative and Cross-National Perspectives, c.
 1850s onwards.
 In my part I focus on the breakthrough of social history in the 1960s in the Nordic countries and the methodological and theoretical discussions that followed.